menachemgerst/BikeShare/README.md

 		ALTER TABLE trips202011 ALTER COLUMN end_station_id varchar(15)
 		ALTER TABLE trips202104 ALTER COLUMN end_station_id varchar(15)

 3. Omitted data from the analysis
 	a. test rides
 	b. rides that didn't happen (or bad data was collocted)

+4. Inserting all tabels into one main table into the main table will add as many indicators and information that will help the final analysis